 In education data, we often need to compare one percentage with another.
 For example the attendance of our whole school with the attendance of a particular class or year group.
 Or the P8 of one group of pupils, compared to the P8 of the whole school.

-It took me a few attempts before I managed to get these DAX measure right.
-The secret is to use the CALCULATE function.
-So here’s how to use DAX to create measure that will help you solve these types of scenarios.
+It took me a few attempts before I managed to get these DAX measures right – and the secret is to use the CALCULATE function.
+So here’s how to use DAX to create measures that will help you solve these types of scenarios.
 Watch the video and see the notes below: